 The status quo itself was deconstructed.
 When Jonas Jr. tried to kill The Monarch while the latter was attacking him, it's quickly pointed out that killing a supervillain leads to escalation from the Guild.
 On the other hand, it's revealed that keeping to the status quo keeps supervillains placated and not committing real crimes.
 So while the OSI is pretty ineffectual by dealing with the Guild, it keeps an army of supervillains from wreaking havoc.

-The jury may be out, but this seems to be the entire purpose to the newest Scooby-Doo series, Scooby-Doo!
+This is the entire purpose to the newest Scooby-Doo series, Scooby-Doo!
 Mystery Incorporated.
 The series takes a comically cynical approach to the Scooby Doo mythos, but it doesn't outright parody or deconstruct the elements.
 While the kids are, realistically, treated as a nuisance by the law and their parents constantly question why they're obsessed with solving mysteries, the kids still get the job done and solve mysteries because they love it and love hanging around with each other.

 Case in point, at the end of Episode 11, the gang breaks up under the weight of the group's relationship issues.
 A straight deconstruction would probably end there - Mystery Inc. is a group of teenagers in high school investigating crimes in their home town, so eventually they have to grow up and find real jobs.
 However, Mystery Inc. gets back together by the end of the next episode, realizing that solving these mysteries really is what they were meant to do, and the team begins repairing their bonds - the reconstruction is that the Scooby Gang would have personality clashes, just like any group of friends, but acknowledging these clashes and finding ways to cope with them strengthens the group.
 (A straight parody, on the other hand, probably wouldn't even bring up these issues in the first place.)